RyanJarv/msh/docs/README.local.md

         * setting up aws environment configuration
         * executing ./app.rb
     app.rb also has '#!/usr/bin/env msh lambda ruby' which:
-        * deploying shell script as a lambda ruby function
+        * deploying shell script as a lambda ruby function or whatever
-        * stdin lines to lambda calls with APIGateway context
+        * stdin lines are converted to lambda calls of the remote app with APIGateway context
         * streams output from lambda to stdout msh aws -- ./app1.rb | msh aws -- ./app.rb
     * msh for app1 detects stdout is not the terminal